dgpv/ABL_contract_TLAplus_spec/README.md

 ## Specification in prose

-Can be found in `ABL-spec-prose.pdf` file in this repository.
+Can be found in `ABL-spec-prose.pdf`

-Describes the contract in English language.

-The source in Restructured text is in `ABL-spec-prose.rst`
+The source in Restructured Text is in `ABL-spec-prose.rst`

 ## Specification in [TLA+](https://lamport.azurewebsites.net/tla/tla.html)